yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 I mean, yes, it's true.
 But I'd say it's really not *that* obvious.

 In fact, this result is something I used to try to memorize before my first machine learning interviews.
 You know, in case this came up in the discussion.
-I think it was mentionned in the slides on linear regressions in a course I took at university, but at the time, I did not fully understand where this result came from — partly because I was not well-versed in matrix calculus.
+I think it was mentioned in the slides on linear regression in a course I took at university, but at the time, I did not fully understand where this result came from — partly because I was not well-versed in matrix calculus.

 This article is thus meant to be a gentle introduction to vector/matrix calculus for past [Yannick][yannick].
 Or, more generally, for people who never took a formal math class in multivariate calculus, and who, when first confronted with the idea of taking the derivative of something with respect to a matrix, reacted with:

 *"Wait...
 What?
 You can do that?"*

-I will try to explain how we can go from simple definitions, that only rely on basic calculus and algebra, to deriving more interesting and useful results like the one above.
+I will try to explain how we can go from simple definitions, that rely only on basic calculus and algebra, to deriving more interesting and useful results like the one above.
 This should hopefully be useful to:
 1. Get a better understanding of standard machine learning algorithms and results
 2. Develop the ability to identify situations where matrix calculus may be useful to derive analytical solutions

 Similarly to the habit of [writing everything in matrix notation][matrix-notation], the latter skill has helped me achieve 100-fold speedups of machine learning code quite a few times, in both academic and industrial projects.
-So I'd say that it's a trick that any Machine Learning Legend should have up their sleave.
+So I'd say that it's a trick that any Machine Learning Legend should have up their sleeve.

 <details markdown="1">
 <summary>Disclaimer for math purists</summary>